niotrek/PROI/README.md

 # PROI
-Object Oriented Programming in C++
+Object Oriented Programming in C++,

+Faculty of Electronics and Information Technology